cloudnativedevops/blog/content/posts/Kubernetes at Work - Katy Pedelty.md

 <strong>How would you advise your younger self?
 For folks who are just getting started with cloud native tech, Go, and Kubernetes, how should they approach learning it?</strong>

 I think for me the lesson is that some of this stuff is unlike what you may have seen before.
 If you are not great at memorizing things, like me, probably the best way to start is to put in time up front to get a foundation on which to build your understanding, rather than relying on creating connections to your previous experiences.

+<strong>Sounds very sensible.
+What would you like to see change or improve in the Kubernetes world, from a developer's perspective?</strong>

+I think with K8s, there may be some stronger ways to utilize other APIs with services running in your container.
+For those organizations that are all-in or want to become so, API access and secrets, definitions, and metadata (like rate limiting) seem like they could have potential to require less setup, manual secret encryption and storage, and perhaps better change management, if customers could run their applications in containers that are part of a larger, more regular framework.

+Personally when I use cloud providers, my frustrations tend to be knowing the “right way” to manage access, and feeling confident that I am not creating a big ol’ security risk because I don’t know the right way to talk to a service.

 <strong>It was really great to talk with you, Katy.
 Thanks so much!
 Keep on crushing it, won't you?</strong>